typsy-dev/documentation/ContentApi.md

 ### Response
 - courses: A collection of course summary objects

-Course Summary
+    - Course Summary
-    - identifier: The Typsy identifier for the course object
+	    - identifier: The Typsy identifier for the course
 	    - name: The full name of the course
 		- issuer: The issuer for the course
 	    - category: The category of the course
 	    - instructor: The instructor of the course
 	    - description: The description of the course
 	    - lessonCount: The count of lessons in the course
 	    - image: The image of the course
 	    - created: The created date of the course
 	    - updated: The updated date of the course
 	    - lengthSeconds: The total length in seconds of the course

 - metadata:
     - total - total count of courses